cnlohr/what_im_up_to/installing_linux_mint.md

  * `sudo nano /etc/grub.d/10_linux`
    * Comment out the inside of any `load_video` lines.
    * Change gfxmode to text.
+ * You may want to `sudo nano /etc/initramfs-tools/conf.d/resume` to comment out the resume line.
  * `sudo update-grub2`

 Odds and ends: